 They also have different food requirements at different times.
 Like other dogs, you will want to buy them food specific to their age.
 Particular to Siberian Huskies, you want to be mindful of their protein intake.

 In warmer weather and/or with less physical activity, they need around 20 percent of their diet to consist of protein while in colder months and/or with more activity, they need more protein.
-Again, the exact amounts will vary by the individual dog and their activities.
-Speak to their veterinarian about specific requirements for your individual dog.
+Again, the exact amounts will vary by the individual dog and their

 Health Problems Your Siberian Husky Could Face